World Lecture Competition

-The competition is an extension of the UK Young Persons' Lecture Competition, and is organised by the Younger Members' Committee.
+The competition is an extension of the UK Young Persons' Lecture Competition, and is organised by the Student & Early Career Committee.
 The winner of the UK national Young Persons' Lecture Competition represents the UK at the World Final, which each year is held in a different location around the globe.

-The following are winners of the Young Persons' Lecture Competition finals in their respective countries and will take part in the Young Persons' World Lecture Competition in Brazil in October 2016.
+The following were winners of the Young Persons' Lecture Competition final in their respective countries and took part in the Young Persons' World Lecture Competition in London on Thursday 10 October 2019.

 Follow the links to find out more about each of the finalists:

 The world's hottest superglue: Materials requirements for better sealing in jet engines

 DNA biosensor based on optical fibre for the detection of pathogen: A novel approach

 Macroporous ceramics for saving energy in high temperature processes

 Michael Max Brown, Australia